natebragg/ratl/README.md

 duplicate constraint.
 Non-negativity constraints are added by splitting variables that can range negatively in two in every constraint.

+## Prior Work

+Ratl is based on the ideas behind the Raml project from Jan Hoffmann, et. all.
+Raml is much more powerful than Ratl.
+Aside from being a language capable of feats such as subtraction, Raml's analysis can decide polynomial upper bounds, not just linear.
+It can also decide multi-variate bounds, for example, taking the outer product of two vectors of potentially different lengths.

+Hoffmann covers these topics systematically and rigorously from the ground up in his Ph.D. thesis<sup id="thesismention">[1](#thesisfootnote)</sup>, where he lays down the complete conceptual background, then produces the semantics and type rules for linear potential, followed by polynomial, followed by multivariate.
+These analyses are progressively more powerful, but that power comes at the cost that the problem size increases exponentially.

+For polynomial bounds, each type and expression is annotated with variables for each degree.
+The analysis accounts for each of these variables by representing them as binomial coefficients.
+Each binomial's lower index corresponds to its polynomial degree, produced by the binomial's expansion.
+Unlike the polynomial however, a binomial has a natural mapping to recursive data structures: the successive position in that data structure.
+If this expandeds to coefficients for each combination of multiple variables, this will produce multivariate bounds.

+Hoffmann has continued this work with Raml, which is growing to include an increasing share of OCaml<sup id="papermention">[2](#paperfootnote)</sup>.

 ## Caveats